MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/manage-global-settings.md

 ---

 # Manage global settings
 Define system settings that apply to the entire organization, like solution name, search topic parameters, location groups, labels for Social Center, or a custom link to a privacy statement.
-Set default values like date and time format, default screen language, or color theme for your [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] solution, letting your users start efficiently with your organizational requirements.
+Set default values like date and time format, default screen language, or color theme for your [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] solution, letting your users start efficiently with your organizational requirements.

 > [!NOTE]
 > [!INCLUDE[proc_permissions_social_listening_admin](../includes/proc-permissions-social-listening-admin.md)]

- If you aren’t an administrator, you can only override the default values for how [!INCLUDE[pn_netbreeze_long](../includes/pn-social-engagement-long.md)] is displayed for you in **Settings** > **Personal Settings** > **Your Preferences**.
+ If you aren’t an administrator, you can only override the default values for how [!INCLUDE[Dynamics 365 AI for Market Insights](../includes/pn-market-insights-long.md)] is displayed for you in **Settings** > **Personal Settings** > **Your Preferences**.
 More information: [Edit your user preferences](user-preferences.md#EditPrefs)

 <a name="Edit_solution_name"></a>
 ## Edit the solution name